Sofia Hagman (footballer)

-Anna Sofia Ulrika Hagman (born 21 March 1997) is a Swedish professional footballer who plays as a midfielder for Vancouver Rise FC in the Northern Super League.
+Anna Sofia Ulrika Hagman (born 21 March 1997) is a Swedish professional footballer who plays as a midfielder for Norwegian club Bodø/Glimt in the Toppserien.

 Club career

 Hagman began her career with Vara SK in the Swedish lower divisions.

 In November 2014, Hagman signed with FC Rosengård in the first tier Damallsvenskan for the 2015 season.

 In 2016, she began playing with Kristianstads DFF in the Damallsvenskan.
 However, she suffered an injury during a pre-season friendly against Kopparbergs/Göteborg FC on 28 March 2016, causing her to miss the next one and a half seasons, returning in September 2017.
 In January 2018, she signed an extension with the club.

 In February 2021, Hagman signed with Cypriot First Division club Apollon Ladies for the remainder of the season.
 In April 2021, she extended her contract for another season.

 In July 2022, Hagman signed with Spanish Liga F club Sporting de Huelva.

 In August 2024, she returned to Sweden to sign with Vittsjö GIK in the Damallsvenskan.

 In January 2025, she signed with Canadian club Vancouver Rise FC of the Northern Super League.
 On 8 November 2025, she converted the winning penalty in the sixth round of penalty kicks, helping the Rise to a 3–3 (5–4 on penalties) semifinal against Ottawa Rapid FC and qualifying for the inaugural NSL playoff Final.

+In January 2026, she signed with Norwegian club Bodø/Glimt in the Toppserien.